 - Support for SDN/NFV architecture – provides traffic intelligence that is a digital transformation enabler.
 Together they provide digital service assurance with cross-platform support that spans existing physical networks as well as SDN and Network Virtualization architectures.

 The NCA-6210 is a 2U x86 rackmount network appliance built on a second generation Intel® Xeon® scalable processor platform and C621/C627 chipset.
-It incorporates powerful networking processing capability, higher throughput for virtualization, and up to 640GB of DDR4 2666MHz REG DIMM system memory, supporting 1.5 times as much memory bandwidth as previous generation Intel® Xeon® processor-based servers.
+It incorporates powerful networking processing capability, higher throughput for virtualization, and up to 640GB of DDR4 2666MHz REG DIMM system memory, supporting 1.5 times as much memory bandwidth as the previous generation Intel® Xeon® processor-based servers.

 Between them, these two appliances provide a broad range of options for deploying DEM for enterprises.